 Survivorship: Lung Health After Cancer

 The job of your lungs is to bring oxygen into your body.
 Not getting enough oxygen may make you feel short of breath, tired or lightheaded/dizzy.
 Certain cancer treatments can affect the lungs.
 This can happen while you are getting treatment or months to years later.
 It is important to do what you can to keep your lungs healthy and learn about possible signs of lung issues to tell your healthcare providers about.

 Who is at risk of lung problems?

 If you received any of these treatments, you may be at risk for problems with your lung health.

 - High doses of cyclophosphamide or when it is used for a long period of time (most often in immune disorders).

 - Radiation to an area that involves the lung.
 This can include radiation to the axilla (underarm, often used in breast cancer treatment), or total body irradiation (TBI).

 - Surgery that removes part or all of a lung.

 - Chronic graft versus host disease (GVHD) after bone marrow transplant.

-- If you received more than one of these treatments, your risk of lung problems may be higher.
+- If you got more than one of these treatments, your risk of lung problems may be higher.

 What type of lung issues can happen?

-There are a few issues that can happen, such as scarring (scar tissue), inflammation (swelling), and irritation.
+The treatments above can have different late and long-term effects, such as scarring (scar tissue), inflammation (swelling), and irritation.
 The most common effects on the lungs are:

-- Thickening and scarring of the lung tissue (called pulmonary fibrosis), which makes the lung tissue stiff.
+- Thickening and scarring of the lung tissue (called pulmonary fibrosis or interstitial lung disease), which makes the lung tissue stiff.
 This makes it harder to breathe.

 - Inflammation (swelling) in the lungs such as interstitial pneumonitis or bronchiolitis obliterans.
 These can be worsened by lung infections or smoking.

 - Blockage of the passages in the lungs, which is called a restrictive lung disease such as COPD.

 What symptoms should I report to my provider?